 Short-Term Disability Insurance

-This type of insurance will cover an employee who suffers an illness or injury that renders him or her disabled and unable to work.
-Short-term disability (STD) will cover a portion of the employee’s lost wages or income.
+Short-term Disability Insurance will cover an employee who suffers an illness or injury that renders him or her disabled and unable to work.
+Short-term Disability (STD) will cover a portion of the employee’s lost wages or income.
 Typically, this is a fixed percentage of your employee’s income.
 For example, STD may cover 60% of an employee’s income.
 STD is used primarily to protect the employee with income protection.